Dual Diagnosis Treatment Oswego, IL

 Breaking Free Inc - 5.1 miles from Oswego, IL

-Breaking Free Inc is a dual-diagnosis treatment center in Aurora, Illinois that provides treatment for substance abuse and mental health disorders that include panic disorder as well as post-partum depression.
+Breaking Free Inc is a dual diagnosis treatment center in Aurora, Illinois that offers treatment services for alcohol or drug addiction and mental health disorders that include panic disorder as well as antisocial personality disorder.

 Address: 120 Gale Street, Aurora, IL 60506 in Kane County